-Mattias Iser is an assistant professor of philosophy at Binghamton University, State University of New York (SUNY).
+I am an associate professor of philosophy at Binghamton University, State University of New York (SUNY).

-He studied philosophy and political science at the Freie Universität Berlin and at the University of Chicago.
-He holds an M.A. in philosophy as well as an M.A. in political science and completed his Ph.D. in 2005.
+I studied philosophy and political science at the Freie Universität Berlin and at the University of Chicago.
+I hold an M.A. in philosophy as well as an M.A. in political science and completed my Ph.D. in 2005.

-The English translation "Indignation and Progress" will be published by Oxford University Press in 2016 (transl.
+The English translation "Indignation and Progress" is forthcoming with Oxford University Press (transl.
 Ciaran Cronin).

-At the moment he is completing a book project on a theory of legitimate violence.
+At the moment I am completing a book project on a theory of legitimate violence.